 Anaconda Terms of Service FAQs

-Conda is and will always be free, but when packages are installed, users need to know where those packages are hosted to determine if their use is free.
-If packages are hosted in community channels such as conda-forge, you can use all packages for free.
+- Conda is and will always be free, but when choosing an installer and when subsequently downloading, installing, using or updating packages, users need to know the terms of service that apply to each installer and where those packages are hosted to determine if their use is free, as described in the guidelines above.

-A paid license is always required for any individual or entity—even an educational entity—that is embedding, mirroring, or providing third parties access to our products.
+- A paid license is always required for any individual or entity—even an educational entity—that is embedding, mirroring, or providing third parties access to our products.
 If you’re interested in pursuing an embedded use case, please contact our partner team at [email protected].
 See the Anaconda Terms of Service for details.

 No. Anaconda does not require academic institutions and universities to purchase a business or enterprise license for access to our package repository, regardless of their size, when used in course curricula.
 We maintain a free-use policy for educational entities when Anaconda is used in course curricula, including teaching, learning, and research at accredited educational institutions worldwide.
 This free-use policy applies even to large universities with 200 or more employees.
 The 200-employee threshold for paid licenses primarily applies to commercial organizations.
 However, it’s important to note that paid licenses may be required for specific use cases within academic settings, such as embedding Anaconda’s products, mirroring them, or providing third-party access beyond standard educational use.